I work across manufacturing, quality assurance, and process development.

 Execution

 The Foundational Platform Shift.
-Brubeck led the critical design change away from combustible butane ignition to a battery-powered, electric heating element.
-This was the core innovation imported from cannabis vaporizers.
+Brubeck led the critical design change away from nicotine.
+This was the core inspiration imported from an oblique market.
 This seemingly simple pivot was, in fact, a platform shift that unlocked the entire future of the company:

-2. From Platform to Product: The next stroke of genius was applying this reliable electric heating platform to a new medium.
+From Platform to Product: The evolution of this path led to applying this reliable electric heating platform to a new medium.
 By combining it with the chemical innovation of nicotine salts (which deliver a more potent, less harsh nicotine experience) and the engineering innovation of miniaturizing it into a self-contained pod, the JUUL was born.

 Results

 The JUUL created an entirely new product category.
-The company, built on this foundational design change, exploded, achieving a staggering $37 billion valuation within three years.
+The company, built on this foundational strategic expansion, achieving a staggering $37 billion valuation within three years.

 Case Study #4